All international students pay the Health Fee as part of their tuition/ fees and can be seen at University Health

 If you ever have difficulty understanding your clinician, you should feel free to ask him or her to repeat, speak more slowly, or explain more carefully.

 Clinicians expect you to have questions regarding your health, diagnosis, treatment or medications.
 Ask your clinician to write down any instructions that you should follow, and tell him or her if you still have questions or need more information.
 Tell them what information you need, and ask if you should schedule another appointment.
 Your clinician may suggest other resources for answering these questions or meeting other needs.
-If you have more questions or problems after you leave the clinic, call the Phone Information Nurse.
+If you have more questions or problems after you leave the clinic, call the Triage Nurse.